openhwgroup/programs/process/OpenHW-Specification-Process.md

 ### Title

-The Title should be of the form "OpenHW Specifciation: Title"
+The Title should be of the form "OpenHW Specification: Title"

 ### Revision History

 Prior to release a table of draft revisions should be included, which can included description of content in each draft

 Upon release, the Revision History should list only released specification versions.
-That is, intermediate revisisions used during development and review don't need to be listed.
+That is, intermediate revisions used during development and review don't need to be listed.
 The table should include Revision, Date, and Description.
 The Description should include a high level description of the content.

 ### Specification States